WorldBrain — Vision, Values & Roadmap

 To explain this, let’s clarify “sustainably” and “scale” :

 Any perspective claiming to be a single source of truth or that make a judgement about quality, is inherently biased and at risk of being rejected by those who don’t share this same bias.
 When it comes to understanding societal issues, one-sided arguments miss out on crucial aspects.
 In order to reach a wide ideological spectrum of people with different worldviews, we can’t build yet another system that ‘knows’ what is true or not.
-To see truth, or understand issues deeply, one needs to draw from as many perspectives as possible.

 2. How and who will produce the enormous amount of data necessary to do that?